Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 > In case you have the permissions it will only require to fill up and commit like any other adition of files into repositories.

 <ins>The security police can be access and will be render in the Security tab next like the readme in the root of the repo.</ins>

+## MAINTAINING A REPO

+Some of the actions you can make in a repo are:

+### Rename

+You can rename your repo name <ins>(try to avoid because it can break external links and documentation pointing to a public repo).</ins>

+Repo names are scoped based on the personal or organizational account.

+When you rename a repository, all existing information, with the exception of project site URLs, is automatically redirected to the new name

+### Rename default branch

+You can choose the default branch for a repository.
+The default branch is the base branch for pull requests and code commits.

+You can change the base branch (default branch).
+You can rename it, "main" is the unspoken best practice for naming your base branch.

+### Enable features

+You can opt-in-and-out some features for your Github Repo.
+Features will be appear in the Github repo navigation bar.

+Some of them are:
+ - Wikis: Wikis host documentation for your repository.
+GitHub Wikis is a simple way to let others contribute content.
+Any GitHub user can create and edit pages to use for documentation, examples, support, or anything you wish. *(Available for free publics repos, and privates in PRO, teams, Enterprise Cloud and Enterprise Server)*.
+ - Issues: Issues integrate lightweight task tracking into your repository.
+Keep projects on track with issue labels and milestones, and reference them in commit messages.
+If you pass from enable to disable and decide to enable issues again in the future, any issues that were previously added will be available.
+   - Issue templates: Give contributors issue templates that help you cut through the noise and help them push your project forward.
+ - Sponsorships: Sponsorships help your community know how to financially support this repository.
+By enable it you can display a "Sponsor" button you add links to GitHub Sponsors or third-party methods your repository accepts for financial contributions to your project.
+ - Discussions: You can use GitHub Discussions in a repository as a place for your community to have conversations, ask questions, and post answers without scoping work in an issue.
+ - Projects: Projects on GitHub are created at the repository owner's level (organization or user) and can be linked to a repository's Projects tab.
+Projects are suitable for cross-repository development efforts such as feature work, complex product roadmaps or even Issue triage.

+## DANGER ZONE

+The Danger Zone contains actions you need to think twice about the cannot be undone.

+### Change repo visibility

+When you make a private repo to public:
+ - The code will be visible to everyone who can visit github.com
+ - Anyone can fork you repository
+ - All pushes rullsets will be disable
+ - Your changes will be published as activity

+When you make a public repo to private:
+ - Could permanently erase these counts by removing stars and watchers associated to users that will no longer have access to this repository:
+ - If you decide to make this repository public in the future, it will not be possible to restore these stars and watchers and this will affect its repository rankings.
+ - Dependency graph and Dependabot alerts will remain enabled with permission to perform read-only analysis on this repository.
+Any custom Dependabot alert rules will be disabled unless GitHub Advanced Security is enabled for this repository.
+ - Code scanning will become unavailable.
+ - Current forks will remain public and will be detached from this repository.

+### Disable branch protection rules

+Branch protect rules are strict workflow rules like disallowing anyone pushing to main.
+You can disable all protection rules temporarily eg. Quick fixes

+Disabling branch protection rules allows you to enforce branch and tag protections exclusively with Repository Rules.

+This action will disable:
+ - Branch protection rule enforcement
+ - Branch protection rule APIs

+### Transfer ownership

+Transfer this repository to another user or to an organization where you have the ability to create repositories.

+When you transfer a repository to a new owner, they can immediately administer the repository's contents, issues, pull requests, releases, projects (classic), and settings.
+You can also change the repository name while transferring a repository.

+When you transfer a repository, its issues, pull requests, wiki, stars, and watchers are also transferred.
+If the transferred repository contains webhooks, services, secrets, or deploy keys, they will remain associated after the transfer is complete.
+Git information about commits, including contributions, is preserved.

+### Archiving

+You can archive a repository to make it read-only for all users and indicate that it's no longer actively maintained.
+You can also unarchive repositories that have been archived.

+Irs recommend that you close all issues and pull requests, as well as update the README file and description, before you archive a repository.

+Once a repository is archived, you cannot add or remove collaborators or teams.
+Contributors with access to the repository can only fork or star your project.

+When a repository is archived, its issues, pull requests, code, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions, code scanning alerts, comments and permissions become read-only.

+### Deleting

+You can delete any repository or fork if you're either an organization owner or have admin permissions for the repository or fork.
+Deleting a forked repository does not delete the upstream repository.

+> [!NOTE]
+>  - Deleting a repository will permanently delete release attachments and team permissions.
+This action cannot be undone.
+>  - Deleting a private repository will delete all forks of the repository.

+Only members with owner privileges for an organization or admin privileges for a repository can delete an organization repository.
+If Allow members to delete or transfer repositories for this organization has been disabled, only organization owners can delete organization repositories.

+> [!IMPORTANT]
+> You can restore some deleted repositories to recover their contents.
+Anyone can restore deleted repositories that were owned by their own personal account.
+Organization owners can restore deleted repositories that were owned by the organization.
+>
+> **A deleted repository can be restored within 90 days, unless the repository was part of a fork network that is not currently empty.**